dansanderson/mega65-welcome-guide/updating-core.md

 If you'd like to try the C64 core, go to Filehost, then locate and download "[C64 for MEGA65](https://files.mega65.org?id=896a012f-59e4-456c-b91f-7e989b958241)".
 Install it like you did the MEGA65 core update, using slot 2.

 The C64 core has its own display configuration, separate from the MEGA65 core.
 It only supports PAL mode, and defaults to HDMI with audio.
 If your DVI display does not support audio, you may need to temporarily connect to a VGA monitor to change the setting.
+You can also follow [this recipe](https://github.com/MJoergen/C64MEGA65#hdmi-compatibility) to adjust these settings while not being able to see the screen.
 While the C64 core is running, press the <kbd>Help</kbd> key to open the menu, then cursor down to the video options and press <kbd>Return</kbd> to enable them, as needed.

 The C64 core can read D64 image files off of the SD card.
 From the <kbd>Help</kbd> menu, press <kbd>Return</kbd> on the first line to browse the SD card, then select a disk image to mount to device 8.
 Press <kbd>Help</kbd> again to close the menu.
 The disk image you selected is now mounted, and you can execute C64 disk commands as usual (such as `LOAD "*",8,1`).